Horizons - Center for Independent Study

 - The ability to be on time and meet academic deadlines

-- The ability to learn math independently, including Algebra (getting a tutor may be recommended)
+- The ability to learn math independently

-STEPS TO FOLLOW
+OVERVIEW OF STEPS TO FOLLOW

 - Wait for Horizons to consider the application.
 Frequently, interviews are scheduled before admission.